 We understand that your first consultation can be both exciting and daunting – it is natural to experience a combination of anxiousness, uncertainty and eagerness.

-During your consultation with Dr Dona, you will discuss the areas that you would like to improve.
+During your consultation with Dr Dona, you will discuss the areas that you would like to address.
 Dr Dona will examine and assess those areas and take clinical measurements.
 You will then discuss the surgical options available, the expected outcomes, risks, recovery period and any other essential considerations, such as your medical history.

-Dramatic weight loss is a great accomplishment, and it is to be celebrated!
+The most important to remember throughout all of this is that dramatic weight loss is a great accomplishment, and it is to be celebrated!

 Some Plastic Surgeons may elect not to operate on patients with a high BMI, fearing an increased risk of perioperative and postoperative complications.
 There are several problems with this policy.